Advertisement space โ€” AdSense placeholder

 8. Having a Clear Plan

-Students who know exactly what they're doing with each remaining day before the exam are calmer and more productive than those who are just "going to study."
-A plan removes the daily decision of what to work on, reduces decision fatigue, and makes it much harder to accidentally avoid difficult topics.
+Students who know exactly what they are doing on each day remaining before the exam are calmer and a lot more productive then those who are just going to study you know.
+A plan removes the daily decision of what to work on and it reduces decision fatigue and it makes it really hard to accidentally keep avoiding the difficult topics.

 What Your Score Means